 With one magic tool, you can use your artistic hand to decorate your windows for Christmas.
-Water based chalk markers wipe right off glass with a pet paper towel.
+Water-based chalk markers wipe right off the glass with a pet paper towel.
 So draw away all the snowflakes and stars and Christmasy phrases you desire.
 You can even let the kids get in on this one!

 If your yard is already full of lights and Santas, you’ll have to take your window decor inside.
 Use some ribbon to hang wreaths from the curtain rods on the inside of the window.
 Because you deserve pretty windows for Christmas too.

 Put a big Christmas wreath on every window

 Want to make a big impression on any room?
 Buy up the biggest wreath you can find that will fit on your window and use some Christmasy ribbon to make her pop.
 Perfect for rooms like bathrooms and kitchens where there isn’t much room for decorating.

 Or hang a bunch of cute and tiny wreaths

 On the flip side, a gathering of small wreaths can add a very simple Scandinavian touch to your windows.
 Whether you use lights or bows or just leave them plain, the greenery addition will look so cozy against a white snowy background out your window.